 Dr. Ingrid O. Borkoski

 Dr. Ingrid Borkoski earned her veterinary degree from the University of Wisconsin in Madison.
 She then completed a one-year internship at Pilchuck Veterinary Hospital in Snohomish, Washington.
 She moved back to the Midwest and joined Anoka Equine in the Fall of 2000.
-Ingrid has particular interest in acupuncture and reproduction.
-Ingrid lives in Zimmerman with her husband, Eric, their two children, Ivy and Miles, and their two Golden Retrievers, Iris and Nellie.
+Dr. Ingrid has a particular interest in acupuncture and reproduction.
+Dr. Ingrid lives in Zimmerman with her husband, Eric, their two children, Ivy and Miles, and their two Golden Retrievers, Iris and Nellie.
 She enjoys fishing, snowmobiling and hockey.